-B. 2015 Performance Improvement Plans
+B. 2016 Performance Improvement Plans

 While performance on the ten measures varies across the state, counties are overall doing well on the measures assessed through the Performance Management system.
-With the 2015 introduction of PIPs to the system for six of the ten measures in the system, there was potential for more than 480 PIPs, yet there are only 20.
+With PIPs implemented for nine of the ten measures in 2016, there was potential for more than 720 PIPs, yet there are currently only 39.

-Measure Minimum Performance Threshold High Performance Standard Counties Requiring PIPs Counties Above Threshold Counties Above High Standard Percent of Expedited SNAP Applications Processed within One Business Day 55% 83% 7 Counties 72 Counties 6 Counties Percent of Cash Assistance and SNAP Applications Processed Timely 75% 90% 1 County 79 Counties 21 Counties Percent of children with a maltreatment determination who do not experience a repeat maltreatment determination within six months 94.7% 94.7% 2 Counties 65 Counties 65 Counties Percent of children discharged from out-of-home placement to reunification who were reunified with 12 months 75.2% 75.2% 4 Counties 70 Counties 70 Counties Percent of children in family foster care that were placed with relatives 20.9% 45.0% 0 Counties 76 Counties 37 Counties Minnesota Family Investment Program/Diversionary Work Program Self-Support Index Range of Expected Performance Above Range of Expected Performance 6 Counties Below Expected Range 57 Counties Within Expected Range 19 Counties Above Expected Range
+Measure Minimum Performance Threshold High Performance Standard Counties Requiring PIPs Above Threshold/ Below Standard Above High Standard Outcome 1: Adults and children are safe and secure Percent of children with a maltreatment determination who do not experience a repeat maltreatment determination within six months 94.7% 94.7% 0 Counties 57 Counties 57 Counties Percent of vulnerable adults with a maltreatment determination who do not experience a repeat maltreatment determination within six months 80.0% 95.0% N/A N/A N/A Outcome 2: Children have stability in n their living si tuation Percent of current child support paid Unique to each County 80% 15 Counties 56 Counties 7 Counties Percent of children discharged from out- of-home placement to reunification who were reunified in less than 12 months 75.2% 75.2% 3 Counties 68 Counties 68 Counties Outcome 3: Children have the oppor tunity to devel op to their full est potential Percent of children in family foster care that were placed in a relative home 20.9% 45.0% 1 County 25 Counties 50 Counties Percent of open child support cases with paternity established 90% 90% 0 Counties 78 Counties 78 Counties Outcome 4: People are economically secure Percent of Expedited SNAP applications processed within one business day 55% 83% 10 Counties 60 Counties 8 Counties Percent of cash assistance and SNAP applications processed timely 75% 90% 2 Counties 54 Counties 21 Counties Percent of open child support cases with an order established 80% 80% 1 County 77 Counties 77 Counties Minnesota Family Investment Program/ Diversionary Work Program Self-Support Index Range of Expected Performance Above Range of Expected Performance 7 Counties Below Expected Range 55 Counties Within Expected Range 20 Counties Above Expected Range

-No one county was doing poorly on all or a majority of measures compared to the minimum performance thresholds, and many counties were above the high performance standard.
-However, all counties had room for improvement in at least one area.
+No one county was doing poorly on all or a majority of measures compared to minimum performance thresholds, and many counties were above high performance standards.
+However, all counties had room for improvement.
 Appendix A includes measure narratives and performance maps.
-The Human Services Performance Management System - Data Supplement contains data tables for each measure.
+The Human Services Performance Management System - 2016 Data Supplement contains data tables for each measure.